 The Elizabeth Taylor Diamond, Estimate: $2,500,000 – $3,500,000

-Before the December 13, 2011 auction, the Elizabeth Taylor Jewelry Collection will complete a three-month tour around the world, and will be on view to the public in Los Angeles, London, Paris, Geneva, Moscow, Dubai and Hong Kong.
+Before the December 13, 2011 auction, the Elizabeth Taylor Jewelry Collection will complete a three-month tour around the world, and be on public view in Los Angeles, London, Paris, Geneva, Moscow, Dubai and Hong Kong.

 The Mike Todd Diamond Necklace

 1957 Gift from Mike Todd, Estimate: $25,000-$35,000

 A Diamond, Emerald and Gold “Snake” Bracelet Watch by BVLGARI, circa 1961